 Integrate The Updates Into The Windows 7 Media

 Now you have the updates ready, they can be integrated into the media.
 The developer of nLite and vLite has another tool called NTLite that does a similar thing but works on windows 7, 8.1 and 10.
-NTLite has a shareware version so not all options are available in the free version, but the needed integration functions are available.
+NTLite has a shareware version so not all options are available in the free version, but the needed integration functions can be used.

 1. First and foremost you need a Windows 7 Service Pack 1 DVD or ISO image to hand.
 If you don’t have one you can download an official Windows 7 SP1 ISO which can be burned to DVD or written to USB later.

-3. Download NTLite Free and install it (a portable mode is available during install).
+3. Download NTLite and install it (a portable mode is available during install).
+On the first launch select the free license and press OK

-4. Launch NTLite, click the Add button and browse to the folder you extracted/copied in step 2, click Select Folder.
-Windows 7 will then show in the Target list.
+4. In the NTLite window click the Add button and browse to the folder you extracted/copied in step 2, click Select Folder.
+Windows 7 will then show in the Source list.

-5. Right click the operating system in the list you want to integrate the updates into.
-Select Load and the program will extract the Install.WIM to the Temp folder.
-The operating system will then show as Loaded with a green icon and a number of options will be available down the left side of the window.
+5. Select the operating system in the list you want to integrate the updates into and press Load.
+The program will extract the Install.WIM to the NTLite Temp folder.
+The operating system will show as Loaded with a green icon and a number of options will be available down the left side of the window.
 Click Updates in the Integrate section.

-If you don’t want to install the optional updates of the Malicious Software Removal Tool, .NET Framework and Virtual XP etc, you can now begin the task of starting the integration process.
+If you don’t want to install the optional software of the Malicious Software Removal Tool, .NET Framework and Virtual XP etc, you can now begin the task of starting the integration process.
 If you do want to add them, go to the section on page 2 about adding optional extras.
-Then come back and continue with step 7.
-You can still integrate the updates first and add the extras later.
+Then return here and continue with step 7.
+You can also integrate the updates first and add the extras later.

-7. Click the Apply button, check the Create ISO image box at the top and choose the save location and file name for the ISO image file.
-If you want to keep the other Windows 7 versions in the image in addition to the one you are working on, uncheck Export image.
+7. Click the Apply button, check the Create ISO box and choose the save location and file name for the ISO image file.
+Press the green Process button and wait for the integration to finish.

-The speed of the integration process depends a great deal on the speed of your system’s drives, a fast system with an SSD could finish in under half an hour, a low spec desktop or laptop could take a couple of hours or more.
+How long the whole thing takes depends a great deal on the speed of your system’s drives.
+A fast system with an SSD could finish in under an hour, a low spec desktop or laptop will take several hours longer.

 Tip: The whole integration process can be sped up massively by using an SSD or even a RAM disk if you have 16GB+ of memory.
-NTLite defaults to the Windows Temp folder which is usually on C, so if you have moved your temp files folder from your SSD drive it would be a good idea to go to File > Settings and change the “Temporary file directory” to a folder on an SSD or RAM disk.
-In short, put the folder on the fastest drive your system has with at least 10GB of free space.
+NTLite defaults to the Windows Temp folder to store its files which is usually on the C drive.
+If not already, it would be a good idea to go to File > Settings and change the “Temporary directory” and especially the “Scratch directory” to a folder on an SSD or RAM disk.
+Put these folders on the fastest drive your system has with at least 10GB of free space.

 With a check of Windows Update, you can see we only have a few updates left, Some of them can be removed by adding optional updates like .NET and the MSRT.
-That would leave us with only one available update of Windows Defender.
+That would leave us with only Windows Defender definitions.
 Do be aware that you still might have hardware drivers and any other updates which are region or language specific to download, but the vast majority are now already installed.

 Read how to add the optional updates, how to update all Windows 7 editions in the image, hiding updates and fitting the media onto DVD on page 2.